mattiaisgro/mattiaisgro.github.io/_posts/2023-06-30-recurrence-relations-to-differential-equations.md

 y = \sum_{n = 0}^\infty C_n x^n = 1 + x + 2 x^2 + 5 x^3 + \ ...
 $$

-Its correctedness can be demonstrated by using again the series expansion method.
+Its correctness can be demonstrated by using again the series expansion method.

 ## Edge cases